Scott Podsednik: Boston Red Sox

 On May 11, 2012, Podsednik was traded to the Boston Red Sox for cash considerations.
 Podsednik was promoted to Boston May 22 to help with an outfield that saw seven players on the disabled list.
-On May 22, 2012 he made his debut, pinch hitting for Marlon Byrd in the seventh inning of a game against the Baltimore Orioles.
-On the following day also against the Baltimore Orioles, Podsednik made his first start in right field and hit a home run.
+On May 22, 2012, he made his debut, his first major league action since 2010, pinch hitting for Marlon Byrd in the seventh inning of a game against the Baltimore Orioles.
+On the following day, also against the Baltimore Orioles, Podsednik was the starting right fielder, and hit a home run.

 On July 31, 2012, Podsednik was traded to the Arizona Diamondbacks, along with RHP Matt Albers, for LHP Craig Breslow.
 He was released the next day after refusing a Triple-A assignment.
 On August 9, 2012, Podsednik re-signed with the Red Sox on a major league contract.
 He retired after the 2012 season.

 Personal life

-He divorced in 2017.
+Podsednik married long-time girlfriend, Lindsey, in the spring of 2025.
+He was previously married to sportscaster Lisa Dergan from 2008-2017.
 His sister Shana is married to former Texas Rangers baseball player, Kevin Mench.
-He was diagnosed with thyroid cancer in 2019, though said in a statement that doctors had caught the cancer at an early stage.
-In 2021, he gave an interview in which he said that after two rounds of chemotherapy he is now cancer-free.